aattuluri/cat-recognition/README.md

   ]
 }
 ```
 The response contains an array of 0 or more matches.
-Each match contains the position (x, y) values of the cat image and the confidence for that match.
+Each match contains the position (x, y) values of the found cat image and the confidence for that match.

 **400** - Bad request (one or more mandatory parameters are missing or empty)